3.1 District Structure

 In addition to advancing up to 50 percent of funds in advance of project work, it is also acceptable to provide additional funding (up to 70 percent of the project funds) after the project is underway.
 Subsequent payments are only to be made on a cash expended basis.

 3.5.2 Remainder of Funding to Grant Recipients

-In accordance with the Commission Statement of Policy, the district shall withhold payment of at least 30 percent of the approved project expenses until the satisfactory completion of the project.
-Final payment for the project expenses shall be made only after a final inspection by the district determines that the work was performed consistent with the project application and the work plan, and to the satisfaction of the district.
+In accordance with the Commission Statement of Policy (section 14.c(3)), the district shall withhold payment of at least 30 percent of the approved project expenses until the satisfactory completion of the project.
+Final payment for the project expenses shall be made only after a final on-site inspection by the district determines that the work was performed consistent with the project application and the work plan, and to the satisfaction of the district.

 For cost overruns totaling 20 percent or less of the initial contract amount, a contract amendment must be completed and signed by both entities (available from the Center's Blank Forms page).
 Multiple amendments may be granted, provided the total of all amendments is not more than 20 percent of the initial contract amount.
 Amendments must be approved by the district board according to policies they establish.
 For cost overruns totaling more than 20 percent of the initial contract amount, a second separate contract must be made for the additional funds.
 For extensions of the completion date of the project, the same "Amendment form" described above can be used.
 Keep in mind that if a contract is between $20,800 and $25,000 (approaching the prevailing wage threshold), an amendment may increase the total value of the project so that prevailing wage would apply to contractor costs.
 More on prevailing wage in section 184.108.40.206.

 There are many opportunities for education and training for districts in various aspects of Program administration and project implementation outlined below.
 Also outlined below are ideas for districts to implement education and outreach efforts to municipalities and other entities within their county.

 3.6.1 Education and Training FOR Districts